Updated: Jan 4

 It's those childhood conditionings that have also been the hardest to change in my adult years.

-The stories that we read as children leave an indelible mark - so why not leave positive markers?
+The childrens' books that we read when young leave an indelible mark - so why not leave positive markers?

 Happiness is hardly a new subject in children's literature

-The idea of happiness features time and time again in the classic children's stories we've all grown up with.
+The idea of happiness features time and time again in the classic children's books, cartoons and movies we've all grown up with.
 It's hardly a new topic.

 Remember all those 'happily ever after' stories?